Nature lovers welcome to the sensual side of plant life.

 Ginseng root, native to North America and China, contains ginsenosides which are steroid-like compounds that stimulate libido (especially in men) and improve sexual arousal.
 Studies have shown it may also improve sexual arousal for menopausal women.

 LEAVES & SEEDS

 Arugula, also known as Rocket, produce delicious leaves ancient Greeks philosophers claimed to increase libido.
 And for you’d reason!
 Arugula leaves contain trace minerals & antioxidants that inhibit libido reducing contaminants from entering into our system.
 They also promote circulation, increasing blood flow to all the nether regions!

 Fenugreek leaves & seeds contain phytoestrogens known to boost sex hormones estrogen & testosterone in women and men.
 Dating back to 1500 BC in the Eastern Mediterranean region, fenugreek now grows around the world.
-In Egypt fenugreek seeds are boiled for tea, in Turkey they’re mixed with cumin & black pepper for pastırma, India sprouts seeds incorporating them into salad and curry dishes.
+In Egypt fenugreek seeds are boiled for tea, in Turkey the seeds are mixed with cumin & black pepper for pastırma, Indian dishes incorporate both fresh leaves and seeds into a variety of dishes with perhaps the most well known, curry.
 Delicious and arousing, yes please!

-Sending out the love to each and every one of you.
+Sending love to each and every one of you.
 Be well friends and thank you for being a part of the Sacred Elements community!